bitcoin/bips/bip-0139/wallet_potential_usage.md

   `"BIP139-1"` string fails to deserialise the whole struct.
 - `timestamp` drives rescan (`lianad/src/commands/mod.rs:335`), so a rename without the chain lookup silently corrupts it.
 The registry now states the conversion.
-- The `network` row runs the opposite way from the rest: a legal BIP-139 backup omitting `network` fails to parse in Liana, asserted at `backup.rs:505-508`.
 - `KeyRole`/`KeyType` have no `#[serde(rename_all)]`, so they emit `"Main"`, `"ThirdParty"` against the registry's `main`, `third_party`.
 - Both transaction and PSBT changes are net wins: the daemon already holds